MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 4) Choose one of the two codes from the **Arduino** folder based on your needs.
 5) Once the program is open in the Arduino IDE, select **Arduino Uno** as the board.
 6) Run the code
-7) If you chose: *code_Felex_OR_graphite_datas_sent_via_bluetooth.ino* select the datas you want to plot on the app, following the instruction that appear on the Serial.
+7) If you chose: *code_Felex_OR_graphite_datas_sent_via_bluetooth.ino* select the data you want to plot on the app, following the instruction that appear on the Serial.

 ### Oled's Menus